-North Carolina Merchant Cash Advance Attorney
+Merchant Cash Advance Debt Attorney Serving North Carolina Businesses

 Dominick Dale of Merchant Cash Advance Law Firm P.C. is your aggressive and highly competent North Carolina merchant cash advance attorney.
 With a nationwide practice representing small businesses against MCA practices, he has extensive experience protecting business clients and understands what you are going through.
 Dale knows MCA laws inside and out, and he is relentless in fighting oppressive and crooked MCA companies in court.
 His goal is to ensure your business gets the fair treatment it deserves.
+Call and leave him a message requesting your free initial consultation: 347-588-5590.

 What Is A UCC Lien?

-A Uniform Commercial Code (UCC) lien is a form of notice that lenders use when securing a borrower’s loan with an asset or group of assets.
+A Uniform Commercial Code (UCC) lien is a form of notice that lenders use when securing a borrower’s MCA with an asset or group of assets.
 This gives lenders the right to seize the listed property if the borrower defaults.
-UCC filings can cover specific pieces of collateral or all of a business’s assets, allowing lenders to repossess only what is needed to pay off the defaulted loan balance.
+UCC filings can cover specific pieces of collateral or all of a business’s assets, allowing lenders to repossess only what is needed to pay off the defaulted MCA balance.

 UCC filings give lenders the first-position right to collateral covered by the UCC financing statement under the Uniform Commercial Code.
 This set of state laws regulates U.S. commercial transactions, including financial contracts and interstate business dealings.

-Lenders can attach UCC liens to various business assets, including:
+MCA lenders in North Carolina can attach UCC liens to various business assets, including:

 - Inventory